wobsoriano/fresh-clerk/README.md

 });
 ```

-The plugin will add the Clerk backend SDK middleware and process and bundle the
+The plugin will add a middleware built on top of Clerk backend SDK and process and bundle the
 Clerk frontend islands.

 ## Add `<ClerkProvider>` to your App wrapper